 1. Presence or history of severe allergy to food, or any medicinal product or relevant excipient that is of clinical significance.
 2. Subjects were previously administered MCI-186.
 3. As a result of the medical screening process, the Investigator considers the subject not suitable for the study.
 4. Clinically significant abnormal ECG findings at Screening, Day -1 or before dosing as in the opinion of the Investigator.
 5. Any other history or condition (surgical or medical) of disease which will increase the risk to the subject or will affect PK of the study drug or will otherwise influence the assessments to be made in this study in the opinion of the Investigator.
 6. Positive urine drug screen (if not due to concomitant medication) or alcohol test at Screening and Day -1 7.
-History of alcohol abuse or drug abuse 8.
-Subject regularly, or on average, drank more than 28 units (224 g as pure alcohol) for man or 21 units (168 g) for female of alcohol per week (e.g., 20 g is equivalent to 500 mL of beer, 22 g is equivalent to 180 mL of sake or 12 g is equivalent to 120 mL of wine) 9.
-Presence of active infection requiring antibiotics 10.
-Positive test for human immunodeficiency virus (HIV) antigen/antibody, hepatitis B surface antigen (HBsAg), or hepatitis C virus antibody (HCVAb) 11.
-Donate blood more than 200 mL within 4 weeks, 400 mL within 16 weeks for female or 12 weeks for male, 600 mL within 52 weeks for female or 1000 mL within 52 weeks for male, respectively before providing a signed ICF 12.
-Donate plasma or platelet component within 2 weeks before providing a signed ICF 13.
+History of drug abuse 8.
+Presence of alcohol abuse 9.
+Subjects regularly, or on average, drank more than 28 units (224 g as pure alcohol) for man or 21 units (168 g) for female of alcohol per week (e.g., 20 g is equivalent to 500 mL of beer, 22 g is equivalent to 180 mL of sake or 12 g is equivalent to 120 mL of wine) 10.
+Presence of active infection requiring antibiotics 11.
+Positive test for human immunodeficiency virus (HIV) antigen/antibody 12.
+Donate blood more than 200 mL within 4 weeks, 400 mL within 16 weeks for female or 12 weeks for male, 600 mL within 52 weeks for female or 1000 mL within 52 weeks for male, respectively before providing a signed ICF 13.
+Donate plasma or platelet component within 2 weeks before providing a signed ICF 14.
 Participation in another trial within 12 weeks or 5 times the half-life of the drug whichever is longer before providing a signed ICF.
 For biologics, the minimum period is at least 24 weeks or the period of the pharmacodynamic effect, or 10 times the half-life of the drug, whichever is longer before providing a signed ICF.

-14. Subject is currently taking non-permitted concomitant medication.
-The subjects with normal renal function are restricted from use of any concomitant medications unless discussed and agreed with the Sponsor.
+15. Subject is currently taking non-permitted concomitant medication.
+The subjects with normal hepatic function are restricted from use of any concomitant medications unless discussed and agreed with the Sponsor.
 On-demand use of acetylsalicylic acid for mild analgesia or use of oral contraceptives is permitted.
-In subjects with renal insufficiency, the use of prescribed medications is permitted for renal or concomitant disease as described in Attachment 3.

-15. Not willing to abstain from consumption of caffeine, cola or tea from admission to the unit (Day -1) to discharge the unit (Day 3).
-16. Subjects have a current or history of hepatic disease (cirrhosis, hepatic cancer etc.) which might in the opinion of the Investigator influence study results.
-17. Any condition associated with dehydration.
-18. Female subjects - a) who have a positive pregnancy test at the Screening and on Day -1. - b) who are pregnant, lactating, or planning to become pregnant during the study.
+In subjects with hepatic insufficiency, the use of prescribed medications is permitted for hepatic or concomitant disease as described in Attachment 3.
+16. Not willing to abstain from consumption of caffeine, cola or tea from admission to the unit (Day -1) to discharge the unit (Day 3).
+17. Uncontrolled, or untreated hypertension defined as a mean of 3 repeated measurements of systolic blood pressure (SBP)>160 mmHg and/or diastolic blood pressure (DBP)>100 mmHg.
+18. Subjects have estimated glomerular filtration rate (eGFR) <60 mL/min/1.73m2 as determined by the 3-variable Japanese equation 19.
+Any condition associated with dehydration 20.
+Female subjects - a) who have a positive pregnancy test at the Screening and on Day -1. - b) who are pregnant, lactating, or planning to become pregnant during the study.

-Renal impairment subjects (in addition)
+Hepatic impairment subjects (in addition)